simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 Automated posting rules describe extra postings that should be added to certain transactions at report time, when the `--auto` flag is used.

-An automated posting rule looks like a regular journal entry, except the first line is an equal sign (`=`) followed by a [query](manual.html#queries) (mnemonic: `=` looks like posting lines):
+An automated posting rule looks like a normal journal entry, except the first line is an equal sign (`=`) followed by a [query](manual.html#queries) (mnemonic: `=` looks like posting lines):
 ```journal